vanderheim-village/vanderwood-twitch-bot/docs/commands/moderator-commands/addrewardlevel.md

 # Add Reward Level

-The `!addrewardlevel` command is used to add a reward level to the Battle of Midgard game.
+The `?addrewardlevel` command is used to add a reward level to the Battle of Midgard game.

 ## Usage